Argos (dog): Death

 When Argos dies, the narrative of the poem uses language reserved for the noble deaths of warriors – the "solemn death formula" – which elevates Argos as a noble and heroic figure.
 Argos's death fulfills Odysseus's hopes for his own death, adumbrated in book seven: "And let life leave me when I have once more seen my property, my servants, and my great high-roofed house."
 The timing of his death – immediately after seeing Odysseus – demonstrates his unwavering fidelity to his master and serves to further the pathos of the scene and Argos's inclusion in the larger narrative.
 Bernhard Frank argues, using Argos's destitution as a representation of Odysseus's, that Argos's death symbolizes the end of Odysseus's decline.
 Odysseus's restraint demonstrates his resolve to complete his mission: "thereby released from his weak self-image and the dangers of sentimentality [...] he is now free to move on".

 Adaptations

 In 2016, HarperCollins published Argos: The Story of Odysseus as Told by His Loyal Dog, a point-of-view retelling by Ralph Hardy whose prose is an homage to the literary traditions of Ancient Greek.
 In her Bulletin of the Center for Children's Books review, April Spisak found the book "odd but compelling" and the titular canine "memorable".
 However, she added that "much of the urgency, passion, strife, and drama of the original story is muted or lost altogether" through its focus on the animal characters.
 The staff of Kirkus offered similar views as regarded Argos himself, and found the story "disjointed".
 Reviewers recommended it as an accessible version of the myth for young readers, but criticized its lack of a glossary.

+Argos appeared in the 2026 film adaptation of the Odyssey.
+Its director, Christopher Nolan, referred to the Odyssey as "the ultimate dog story", and cited Argos as one of the main motivations for creating the film.